The platform

 Functions

-Sandboxed TypeScript as an approval step, a fulfillment path, an admin action, or an endpoint.
+Sandboxed TypeScript as an approval step, a fulfillment path, an admin action, an endpoint, a provisioning hook, a reviewer resolver, and more.

 Forms